asgharrazavi/msm_analysis_scripts/Opsin_Structure/msm/12macros/README.md

 </br >
 To identify which macrostates are _sinks_ and which are _sources_ in the `tpt.py` script, we can use the `extract_frames2.py` script to extract frames from each macrostates and visualize them.
+Limited number of frames for each macrostate are saved at `macrostate_frames` folder.